 Susan: We fund scholarships for women attending DevCon for the first time.

-Susan: There are multiple options of those scholarships.
+Susan: There are multiple options for those scholarships.
 One is a free ride.
-You’re basically paid for the training day, and then the whole conference as well.
+You’ve basically paid for the training day, and then the whole conference as well.
 There are, we are hoping to raise enough money to possibly even pay for a hotel or maybe some travel for the winners as well.
 But at the same time, we do believe that people should have some skin in the game.
 Make some investment in themselves as well.